-My name is Yema Ferreira and I am a healer, psychotherapist and life coach.
-My mission is to spiritually liberate black and African people all over the world, and to be part of the movement to heal the collective trauma of black people and people of African descent resultant from slavery, colonization and neo-colonialism.
+My name is Yema Ferreira, I am Angolan, and I am a healer, psychotherapist, and life coach.
+My mission is to spiritually liberate black and African people all over the world and to be part of the movement to heal the collective trauma of black people and people of African descent resultant from slavery, colonization, and neo-colonialism.
 Part of this process is to retrieve our History – our individual personal histories, our family and community histories, our national histories and, importantly, our pre-colonial history as a People.

 I have known from a very early age that I was here to work with people therapeutically to resolve trauma.
-To that end I studied Psychology at undergraduate level at Temple University in Philadelphia (USA), and later began my training in Existential Psychotherapy at Psykoterapeutisk Institut in Denmark.
+To that end, I studied Psychology at the undergraduate level at Temple University in Philadelphia (USA) and later began my training in Existential Psychotherapy at Psykoterapeutisk Institut in Denmark.
 I have since obtained a Certificate in Psychotherapy and Counselling from Regents University London, and a Postgraduate Diploma in Integrative Psychotherapy and Counselling from the same university.
 I am currently a member of the British Association for Counselling and Psychotherapy (BACP) but decided subsequently to detach myself from this and other professional bodies as I did not find them to be supportive of my chosen approach and path.
 I am, however, a member of the Black, African and Asian Psychotherapy Network (BAATN) based in the UK.

 Although psychotherapy helped me to develop my practice in important ways, it turned out to be only part of what I needed to take on my task.
 And so, I went on to do some Coaching training and to study and explore spirituality as well, in order to further develop my natural gifts.
 As a result, I use a blend of all these skills acquired and deepened in different ways in my work with women.